wazuh/wazuh-documentation/source/amazon/services/supported-services/nlb.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Amazon NLB automatically distributes the incoming traffic across multiple targets.
-Learn more about Amazon NLB in this section of our documentation.
+Learn how to use Amazon NLB with Wazuh in this section.

 .. _amazon_nlb: